ssemlitz/zombodie-2-love-front-end/README.md

 𐄂 Be able to rate any date from 1-5, leaving a comment  and have the comment be visible to other users, but not visible to that particular user( person we went on date with)

-𐄂 Display cards individually and disappear after clicking liked or disliked.
+𐄂 Display cards individually and disappear after swiping left or right.

+𐄂 Add notifications when finding a match.

+𐄂 Include an unmatch feature in the chats section.

+𐄂 Create a search/filter page for potential matches.

 ----
 ###  ✨ Credits ✨